The object for applying a style to table cells that meet certain conditions.

 The horizontal alignment of content inside cells.

-The minimum width of the cell and its column, as an integer in points or using one of the available units of measure for components.
+The minimum width of the cell and its column, as a number in points or using one of the available units of measure for components.

 An array of one or more selectors, each of which specifies one or more conditions.